qmk/qmk_firmware/keyboards/atlantis/readme.md

 # Atlantis

-A company that seemed to have built a reputation creating some unorthodox styled keyboard layouts, for example the AK82 a 60% layout with a numpad (pictured commonly on the left, however a right side variant AK82_VE exists) and rotary encoder.
+A company that has been known to create some unorthodox and unique styled keyboard layouts, a great example of this is the AK82.
+The AK82 is a 60% layout with a numpad (numpad pictured commonly on the left, however a right side variant the AK82_VE exists).

-Atlantis don't only create unorthodox layouts however, they produce some more traditional layouts like the AK81 a 75% layout PCB (AK81_VE variant includes a rotary enconder).
+Atlantis also produce some more traditional layouts like the AK81 a 75% layout (AK81_VE variant includes a rotary enconder) and a large range of macro pads.

-Atlantis seem to be operating mainly out of Malaysia, can be difficult to source internationally.
+Atlantis seem to be operating mainly out of Malaysia, products can be difficult to source internationally.